 Laser spinal surgery, a form of minimally invasive spine surgery, has become a popular option for those looking to relieve back pain due to disc herniation.
-The technique has been heavily marketed but has, as yet, little in the way of clinical trial data to show effectiveness or safety.
+The laser spine surgery technique has been heavily marketed but has, as yet, little in the way of clinical trial data to show effectiveness or safety.
 Many orthopaedic hospitals do not use the procedure despite a large number of laser spinal surgery having been carried out over the past few decades, and few reports of complication.
-Laser surgery has the benefit of requiring a smaller incision than the traditional open back surgery and can significantly reduce the length of the operation and the recovery period for patients.
+Laser spine surgery has the benefit of requiring a smaller incision than the traditional open back surgery and can significantly reduce the length of the operation and the recovery period for patients.
 As the procedure is carried out often under local anaesthesia, patients may feel relief from their symptoms instantly and can be mobile within a matter of minutes after the operation.
 Recovery time is usually around two weeks with patients able to return to work considerably earlier than if undergoing an open back operation.

-Laser Assisted Spine Surgery Video
+Laser Spine Surgery Video

 Drawbacks of Laser Spine Surgery